by Melissa Hansen, PT, DPT

 What is Vertigo?

-Benign Paroxysmal Positional Vertigo (BPPV) is the most common cause of dizziness, but what does that mouthful of a diagnosis mean?
+Benign Paroxysmal Positional Vertigo (BPPV) is the most common cause of dizziness or the sensation that the inside of your head is spinning, but what does that mouthful of a diagnosis mean?
 Benign means that thankfully the condition is NOT life threatening.
 Paroxysmal means that it comes on suddenly.
 It is referred to as positional because it is triggered by certain head positions or movements.
 Most people just call it vertigo, which simply means that the condition causes a false sense of rotational or spinning movement.

 BPPV is a mechanical problem in your inner ear.
 Crystals within the semicircular canals of the inner ear become dislodged and migrate throughout the inner ear.
 When your head and body move, the loose crystals move around and mechanically stimulate fibers that send signals to the brain.
 The brain translates that input as false movement, and you perceive the feeling that the world is spinning.